samfisherirl/Github.ahk-API-for-AHKv2/README.md

 #Include Github.ahk - Download latest releases from repositories</p>

-gui isnt necessary but this is all an exorsize for the most part.
+gui isnt necessary but this is all an exorcize  for the most part.

 ![image](https://user-images.githubusercontent.com/98753696/194333168-3e322b62-af10-4a2b-bf07-b29785f123ee.png)